acageduser/DMA-Attack-Firmware-Customization/README.md

 #
 # The Project

 ### This project has begun, however it is currently in development and not yet completed.
-(Updated: September 13 2024)
+Currently waiting for some hardware from China.
+Will develop further once the hardware arrives!
+(Update: 13 September 2024 - Shipping date delivery set for 24-27 September 2024)

 ## 1. Introduction information:
 #### 35T